engraving-challenges/main/4-using-git.md

     git push --force origin master

 and the changes should land on your GitHub fork.
 The last thing to do is to create a Pull Request.
 On your fork's GitHub page, go to "Pull Requests" (on the right) and click "New pull request".
-It should show your chages; after a quick check you can send the pull request.
+It should show your changes; after a quick check you can send the pull request by clicking the green **Create pull request** button.

 You can read more about pull requests in [GitHub help](http://help.github.com/articles/using-pull-requests).